IMMIGRATION SERVICES

 If you have lost your residency card or it is expired or going to expire and you are thinking about applying for a new one, you should consult with an immigration attorney before filing your application.
 There may be circumstances (like criminal convictions or other circumstances) which could make a lawful permanent resident deportable from the United States.
 Filing an application for a new greencard when one of those circumstances is present could make immigration authorities put you in removal (deportation) proceedings to try to remove you from the United States.
 It is best to know before filing any application whether you might have a problem.
 If you want to file an application for a new greencard, please contact us for a consultation appointment, or call (831) 425-5757.

 Our office works with detained clients as well as non-detained clients.
-If you or your family member or friend is facing criminal charges and is not a citizen of the United States, please contact usfor a consultation.
+If you or your family member or friend is facing criminal charges and is not a citizen of the United States, please contact us for a consultation with Attorney Mike Mehr

 Consultations before traveling outside the United States